Mayor Emanuel taps Mike Madigan ally Silvana Tabares for 23rd Ward seat

 Tabares could not be reached for comment.

-Before spending five years in the Il.
-House, she served as managing editor of EXTRA Bilingual Community Newspaper.
+Before spending five years in the Illinois House, she served as managing editor of EXTRA Bilingual Community Newspaper.

 Tabares was one of only four candidates and two finalists reviewed by a five-member selection committee.
 The number of applicants was reduced by the expectation that Tabares’ appointment was a done deal.

-“As the only daughter of a single mother growing up on the Southwest Side of Chicago, I know how important a strong neighborhood is for our young people and families, and as a state representative, I have sought to protect working families and the neighborhoods they call home,” the mayor’s press release quoted Tabares as saying.
+“As the only daughter of a single mother growing up on the Southwest Side of Chicago, I know how important a strong neighborhood is for our young people and families, and as a state representative, I have sought to protect working families and the neighborhoods they call home,” Tabares said in a news release.

 “It is an honor to continue this work as the 23rd Ward alderman, a role in which I will continue to fight for strong schools, safe streets and good jobs.”